 The Doctor of Philosophy in the Dreeben School of Education with a Concentration in Organizational Leadership provides an interdisciplinary curriculum involving the Schools of Education, Business, as well as other disciplines within the University.
 Students enrolled in this program will experience collegiality and collaboration among students, and as organizational leaders between faculty and students.
 The course work offers flexibility so that each student can meet individual objectives and have opportunities to take action in practicums and consultation work.
 The core curriculum grounds the students both in theory of organization and in the tools and methodology of research so that they can contribute to scholarly endeavors and apply theory to problems facing organizations, institutions, and society.

-Reflection: Core courses in leadership, organizational culture, research, adult learning and ethics.
-Allied courses in business, organizational development, technology, and education
+Reflection: Core and concentration courses in leadership, organizational culture, research, technology, and ethics.
+Allied courses in business, organizational development, innovation, and education

 Assimilation: Research projects and the Qualifying Examination